 Applying topical Minoxidil to your hairline once or twice a day can slow hair loss and even stimulate regrowth, especially if used in the early stages of hairline recession.

-Make sure to use the right Minoxidil strength for your hair type.
-Choose from Minoxidil 2%, Minoxidil 5%, and (less commonly) Minoxidil 10%.
+Make sure to use the right Minoxidil strength for your gender and the extent of your hair loss.
+Women are usually recommended to use Minoxidil 2%, while men normally apply Minoxidil 5%.

-Taking 1mg Finasteride daily is a proven way to reduce hair loss and stimulate regrowth on both the crown and hairline.
-Like Minoxidil, Finasteride works better the earlier it’s used.
+Taking Finasteride daily is a proven way to reduce hair loss and stimulate regrowth on both the crown and hairline.
+That is because this drug reduces the levels of dihydrotestosterone (DHT) in your blood, diminishing the symptoms of androgenetic alopecia.
+Like Minoxidil, this medication works better the earlier it’s used.
+However, premenopausal women can’t use Finasteride, as it can cause foetal malformations and hormonal imbalances.

 At the Wimpole Clinic, our patient advisors can help you find the best way to treat your receding hairline.
-Book a consultation for a diagnosis and advice about your hair loss treatment options.
+Book a consultation for an accurate diagnosis and advice about your hair loss treatment options.

 Simply fill in your details in the form below and we'll get in touch with you shortly.